Hannah-Artemis/LOFFER/_posts/2022-08-01-dynamic_boundary.md

 ## Background

 One of the theories to explain the origin of multi-plate tectonics proposed that the generation of plates can be caused by changes in the thickness of lithosphere during the Earth's thermal evolution.
-We design a model of mantle convection with dynamic lithosphere boundary to justify this theory.
+We designed a model of mantle convection with dynamic lithosphere boundary to justify this theory.